containers/youki/README.md

 ├── README.md
 ├── src
 │   ├── capabilities.rs
-│   ├── cgroups - [control groups](https://en.wikipedia.org/wiki/Cgroups) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.
+│   ├── cgroups - 'control groups' is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.
 │   │   ├── v1
 │   │   └── v2
 │   ├── command